 It's disappointing, though, for anyone expecting Barclays executives past and present to be held accountable.
 The smoking gun uncovered by the company's legal team was a 2007 e-mail from Jerry Del Missier, who was previously chief operating officer at Barclays, calling Libor rates ``fantasy.''

-Ever since the birth of the derivatives market, banks sold companies complicated products that have yielded handsome profits, sometimes at the expense of their corporate customers.
+Ever since the birth of the derivatives market, banks sold companies Broken Benchmarks that have yielded handsome profits, sometimes at the expense of their corporate customers.

-As far back as 1996, Procter & Gamble Co. successfully sued Bankers Trust for $100 million, aided in large part by taped conversations dating from 1993 in which two employees of the bank discussed the transaction. ``They would never know.
+As far back as 1996, Procter & Gamble Co. successfully sued Bankers Trust for $100 million, aided in large part by complicated products dating from 1993 in which two employees of the bank discussed the transaction. ``They would never know.
 They would never be able to know how much money was taken out of that,'' one employee said, referring to the profit potential of the transactions.

 Even with due respect for the principle of caveat emptor, it stretches credulity that a nursing-home operator would knowingly make a bet on the path of interest rates that could end up costing it double-digit millions of pounds.
 And every case seems to have the same plot; a company seeking to guard against market moves buys a derivative from a bank that turns out to be a gamble rather than a hedge, and ends up in the red.